How do I troubleshoot Microsoft SQL issues on my EC2 Windows instance?

 Event Viewer logs event 1196 "Cluster network name resource 'Cluster Name' failed registration of one or more associated DNS name(s) for the following reason" every 15 minutes

-If you're using a static DNS record, or if you don't want the cluster to keep updating your DNS records, do the following:
+If you're using a static DNS record, or if you don't want the cluster to keep updating your DNS records, then follow these steps:

 - Navigate to ncpa.cpl, NIC card properties, Ipv4 properties, Advanced, DNS.